Mod 1 Manoeuvres Guide: All 8 Explained (UK 2026)

-The Mod 1 test is eight manoeuvres performed in sequence on an off-road manoeuvring area.
-Each one targets a different bike skill and each one has a tight set of rules.
-Knowing what the examiner is measuring on every step is half the battle.
+Mod 1 is 8 manoeuvres performed in sequence off-road, each targeting a different bike skill.
+Knowing what the examiner measures on every step is half the test.

 On test day the examiner will brief you, then send you through the layout in roughly this order.
 Some MPTCs vary the sequence slightly, but every manoeuvre is mandatory.
 There are no choices and no skipping.

-• 7.
-Cornering and a hazard avoidance swerve at 50 km/h
+- 7. Cornering and a hazard avoidance swerve at the same speed

 The test starts with you wheeling the bike from a parked position to a marked spot, then parking it on the side stand.
 It is a footwork and bike handling check more than a riding skill.
 The examiner watches your balance, posture and how you control the weight of the bike.
 Most candidates pass this section without realising it has been scored.